singlekey-screening/Screening-Api/README.md

 **redirect_url:** A url to redirect your users back to your portal after they have finished requesting their tenant screening.
 **request_notification_callback_url:** A url for our webhook to notify you that one of your users has made a new request.
 **complete_notification_callback_url:** A url for our webhook to notify you that one of your users report is complete.
+We also can configure an email or text alert to notify you if our request to send a webhook is unsuccessful (does not receive a 200 response)
+To receive that notification you can provide us with an **alert_email** and  **alert_text**

 Optionally, you can also provide and image of your **branding** so that it can be include on our forms.